Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic

-To further verify the validity of the single-frame measurement method by Eq.~(\ref{EQ04}), the $g^{(2)}(0)$ peak value results by the intensity correlation of multiple-frames patterns were compared.
-We captured experimentally holographic projection on 10,000 frames target patterns which originated from simulated noiseless chaotic speckle sequence.
-What's more, we collected experimentally the dynamic speckle sequence of chaotic source for comparative analysis.
-Figure~\ref{04Thermalg2bySingleorMulti} compares the measurement results of the $g^{(2)}(0)$ peak value between two methods: the intensity correlation by multi-frame patterns and the statistical analysis by single-frame pattern.
-Figure~\ref{04Thermalg2bySingleorMulti}(a) shows the experimental results of the bunching effect by the multi-frame intensity correlation from chaotic source (black hollow circles) and three kinds of CGHs corresponding to speckle sequence of chaotic source after the power of $\kappa$ = 0.5 (blue hollow squares), 1 (red hollow triangles), and 2 (green hollow diamonds), respectively.
+To further verify the single-frame measurement method described by Eq.~(\ref{EQ04}), we experimentally captured 10,000 frames of holographic projection patterns generated from distinct simulated noiseless Rayleigh target speckle sequences and measured $g_{\text{P}}^{(2)}(0)$ via the intensity correlation of multi-frames patterns.
+Additionally, $g^{(2)}(0)$ of a dynamic speckle from a chaotic source under the identical experimental setup is analyzed for comparison.
+Figure~\ref{04Thermalg2bySingleorMulti} compares the $g_{\text{P}}^{(2)}(0)$ results obtained by two methods: intensity correlation using multi-frame patterns and statistical analysis using single-frame patterns.
+Figure~\ref{04Thermalg2bySingleorMulti}(a) displays the experimental results of the bunching effect derived from multi-frame intensity correlation for the chaotic source (black hollow circles) and three types of CGHs corresponding to speckle sequences of the chaotic source after power transformation with $\kappa$ = 0.5 (blue hollow squares), 1 (red hollow triangles), and 2 (green hollow diamonds).